datatheorem/TrustKit/README.md

 ![](http://datatheorem.github.io/TrustKit/images/dynamic3.png)

-Then, all SSL connections relying on Appple's SecureTransport (NSURLSession, NSURLConnection, UIWebView, etc.) will be checking the server's certificate chain using the public key pins specified in the Info.plist.
+Then, all SSL connections relying on Apple's SecureTransport (NSURLSession, NSURLConnection, UIWebView, etc.) will be checking the server's certificate chain using the public key pins specified in the Info.plist.